-These individuals are chosen among our network of colleagues and friends, who are experts and specialists in their field.
+These individuals are chosen among our network of colleagues and friends who are experts and specialists in their field.

 We have been staying in touch for a while with Julia, sharing our analysis and convictions around our common focused topics: waste and how to eliminate waste at the source of the design, production, and consumption phases.
 Conversations with Julia are always full of positivity and hope.
-Thus, we decided to invite her to the Future Generations series so that she could tell us more about her wonderful insights: the first step to tackling any complex and systemic issues such as sustainability is “deeply human”.
+Thus, we decided to invite her to the Future Generations series so that she could tell us more about her beautiful insights: the first step to tackling any complex and systemic issues such as sustainability is “deeply human”.

-Learning about this natural interconnectedness, and trying to duplicate it in our human societies – so that collaboration instead of competition, roundedness instead of fragmentation becomes the new normal – would be the first step towards a better and more stable future.
+Learning about this natural interconnectedness and trying to duplicate it in our human societies – so that collaboration instead of competition, roundedness instead of fragmentation becomes the new normal – would be the first step towards a better and more stable future.

 (A) Wonderful stories to illustrate the power of such a simple action as talking to each other.
 This gives me much hope for my own work.
 And you, what would you hope for the future generations?